-The identification strategy used to do so in this paper relies on the use of an instrumental variable (IV), i.e., a variable that is correlated with food prices but uncorrelated with the error term in equation 1.
-Such an IV must satisfy two properties.
+error term in equation 1.
+Recall that an IV must satisfy two requirements.
 First, it must be correlated with food prices.
-This is easily ascertained with statistical tests, the results of which are shown in section 5.
-Second, it must only affect social unrest through food prices.
-Because one cannot test this assumption, this section discusses its validity in this context.
+This is easily ascertained with statistical tests - in effect, tests of the null hypothesis that the instrument is weak - the results of which are shown in section 5.
+Second, it must only affect social unrest through food prices, a requirement that is also known as meeting the exclusion restriction.
+Because one cannot test this latter assumption, this section discusses its validity in this context.

-The variable used to identify the causal relationship between food prices and social unrest in this paper is the number of natural disasters - defined here as droughts, earthquakes, epidemics, episodes of extreme temperature, floods, insect infestations, mass movements (both dry and wet), storms, volcanic eruptions, and wildfires - in a given month.
+The variable used to identify the causal relationship between food prices and social unrest in this paper is the number of natural disasters - all droughts, earthquakes, epidemics, episodes of extreme temperature, floods, insect infestations, mass movements (both dry and wet),11 storms, volcanic eruptions, and wildfires - in a given month.
 That droughts, episodes of extreme temperature, floods, insect infestations, and storms constitute shock to the supply and demand of food should be relatively uncontroversial.
-Earthquakes, epidemics, mass movements, volcanic eruptions, and wildfires are included because they are also included in the official definition of "natural disaster" provided by the Center for Research on the Epidemiology of Disasters' (CRED), where the natural disasters data used in this paper come from.
-Therefore, it would be ill-advised to drop types of natural disasters arbitrarily and exclude them from the count of natural disasters used here.
+Earthquakes, epidemics, mass movements, volcanic eruptions, and wildfires are included because they are also included in the official definition of "natural disaster" provided by the Center for Research on the Epidemiology of Disasters' (CRED), where the natural disasters data used in this paper come from.12 Therefore, it would be ill-advised to drop types of natural disasters arbitrarily and exclude them from the count of natural disasters used here.
 Besides, earthquakes, epidemics, mass movements, volcanic eruptions, and wildfires can all depress economic growth, which leads to reduced incomes and thus to a decreased demand for food.